 Clickable map (from Spamers Grossen Hand-Atlas - Leipzig 1900) of the locations covered in this section (blue dots).
 Green dots indicate locations covered in other sections

-Archaeological Museum of Alanya: (left) gravestone showing a Roman couple's "dextrarum junctio", the joining of right hands during the wedding ceremony; (center) small bronze statue of Hercules; (right) coins of Emperor Antoninus Pius (above) and of a Byzantine emperor (below)
+Archaeological Museum of Alanya: (left) gravestone showing a Roman couple's "dextrarum junctio", the joining of right hands during the wedding ceremony; (centre) small bronze statue of Hercules; (right) coins of Emperor Antoninus Pius (above) and of a Byzantine emperor (below)

-The long period of peace which followed Pompey's campaign favoured the development of many ports along this coast, either where a headland provided ships with a natural shelter (e.g. Alanya and Anemurium) or a river large enough to be navigable (e.g. Silifke).
-The works of art found in the region show the level of prosperity achieved by the inhabitants of these ports.
+The long period of peace which followed Pompey's campaign favoured the development of many ports along this coast, either where a headland provided ships with a natural shelter (e.g. Alanya and Anemurium) or a river was large enough to be navigable (e.g. Silifke).
+The works of art found in the region show the level of prosperity achieved by the inhabitants of these towns.

 Archaeological Museum of Alanya: IIIrd century mosaic with a sea subject from Selinus, a port on the River Kestros between Alanya and Anemurium (see a similar mosaic in Libya)

 In addition to those of its ancient past, the coastal strip retains memories of the periods during which it belonged to the Armenian Kingdom of Lesser Cilicia (based in Sis) and to the Karamanid rulers of Laranda.
 In the second half of the XVth century the whole region became part of the Ottoman Empire, but it was often referred to as the Coast of Karamania by European travellers.